Myelogram of the Spine

 Special Circumstances

-- Breastfeeding: If you are breastfeeding, this is essential information for your physician.
+- Breastfeeding: If you are breastfeeding, please tell your doctor.

-- Mobility Issues: Discuss any difficulties you have lying on your stomach or remaining still for extended periods.
+- Mobility Issues: Discuss any difficulties you experience when lying on your stomach or remaining still for extended periods.

 By providing this information, you help your healthcare provider take the necessary precautions and tailor the procedure to your individual needs, ensuring the best possible outcome.